 This guide will be updated upon the release of Legion to include the Artifact Weapon, Strom'kar, the Warbreaker, and it's spell Warbreaker.

 Multiple Target Rotation

 It's important to note that if you are doing a multiple target rotation you should have changed talents from the ones recommend above if the targets are able to be stacked together.
-You will change the Tier 1 / Level 15 talent from Overpower to Sweeping Strikes.
-If the targets are spread out or cannot be stacked for a duration of time then Overpower will still be your talent of choice.
+You will change the Tier 1 / Level 15 talent from Dauntless to Sweeping Strikes.
+If the targets are spread out or cannot be stacked for a duration of time then Dauntless will still be your talent of choice.